Shopify/polaris/polaris.shopify.com/content/components/layout-and-structure/inline-stack.md

 ## Related components

 - To create the large-scale structure of pages, [use the InlineGrid component](https://polaris.shopify.com/components/layout-and-structure/inline-grid)
-- To display elements vertically, [use the VerticalStack component](https://polaris.shopify.com/components/vertical-stack)
+- To display elements vertically, [use the BlockStack component](https://polaris.shopify.com/components/layout-and-structure/block-stack)

 ## Related resources

-- InlineStack props are named following the convention of CSS logical properties, such as 'padding-inline-start' and 'padding-block-start'.
+- InlineStack props are named following the convention of CSS logical properties, such as `align="start"` vs. `align="left"` and `blockAlign="end"` vs. `verticalAlign="bottom"`.
 Learn more about [CSS logicial properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties).